jbloom/pdmH1N1_HA_K166_mutations/README.rst

     python makeplots.py

 The resulting plot divides each year into four partitions (months 1-3, 4-6, 7-9, 10-12) as in *partitioncounts_siteN.txt* files.
 The frequencies of different amino acids at the site are then shown for each of these partitions.

+Only amino acids that rise to a frequency of at least 1% in at least one of the year partitions are listed in the legends to the plots.

 The created plots have names of the form *aafracs_site180.pdf* (again, using sequential rather than H3 numbering to name the sites).
 A JPG version (lower quality, created with `ImageMagick convert`_ from the PDF) is also created as *aafracs_site180.jpg*.
 Here are those plots: